itaybel/PwnableWalkthrough/README.md

 ### Level 13 - lotto

 This time, we have a program which takes input,  generates 6 numbers, and checks if they are the same.
-In this circumstances, we have a change of 1/8145060 to win.
+In this circumstances, we have a chance of 1/8145060 to win.
 But lets try to understand the code in order to exploit it:
 ```c